hrishikeshs/writings/just-use-ai.md

 get away with having only 10% of developers because - AI" of course!

-I'm ~~sad~~ happy to say that this bone-headed "strategy" to "just use AI" and "keep thinking of new places to shove it in" doesn't really work in the real world.
+I'm ~~sad~~ happy to say that this bone-headed "strategy" to "just use AI" and "keep thinking of new places to shove it in" doesn't really work.

 If a VP is really serious and they sincerely believe this, they should do the
 following: